William “Franklin” Graham III

 Franklin was elected to the board of Samaritan’s Purse in 1978; one year later, following the death of Pierce, he was elected president.
 Today, he serves as president and CEO of the international relief and evangelism organization headquartered in Boone, North Carolina.
 Samaritan’s Purse works in the Name of Jesus Christ to provide relief and assistance in more than 100 countries.
 It has affiliate offices in Canada, the United Kingdom and Australia, plus partners and field offices around the world.

 Franklin conducted his first evangelistic event in 1989 and now conducts Crusades, called Festivals, around the world for the Billy Graham Evangelistic Association.
-He has proclaimed the gospel message at 190 evangelistic events in 50 states and U.S. territories, and 49 countries since 1989.
+He has proclaimed the Gospel message at more than 275 evangelistic events in 50 states and U.S. territories, and more than 50 countries since 1989.
 In 2016, Franklin Graham launched the Decision America Tour which called people to pray and to engage in local civic opportunities in each of the 50 U.S. capitals, subsequently resulting in numerous regionally-focused tours.
-In 2019, Franklin will continue the Decision tour with events in 7 cities across the Northeast.
+This spring, he will again share Good News on the six-city Tidewater God Loves You Tour.

 The Billy Graham Evangelistic Association appointed Franklin Graham CEO in 2000 and president of the organization in 2001.